72nd Infantry Regiment "Puglie": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Puglie" formed, together with the Brigade "Roma" and the 29th Field Artillery Regiment, the 9th Division.
+At the time the 72nd Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 On 1 March 1915 the 72nd Infantry Regiment's depot in Mantua formed the brigade command of the Brigade "Mantova" and the 114th Infantry Regiment (Brigade "Mantova").
 After Italy's entry into the war on 23 May 1915 the Brigade "Puglie" was deployed to the Italian front: in June 1915 the brigade fought against Austro-Hungarian forces in the Trentino sector of the front.
 In November of the same year the brigade was on the Karst plateau, where it fought in the Fourth Battle of the Isonzo, with the 72nd Infantry Regiment trying to take Podgora hill.
 In February 1916 the brigade was transferred to Albania, but already on 10 May 1916 it was repatriated and sent as reinforcement to the Trentino sector during the Battle of Asiago.
 On 22 May the brigade entered the frontline on Monte Pasubio and held the mountain against repeated Austro-Hungarian attacks.
 On 26 June the brigade was deployed in the Vallarsa vallery and participated there in the Italian counteroffensive, during which the 72nd Infantry Regiment tried unsuccessfully to take the Austro-Hungarian fort at Valmorbia.

 In February 1917 the depot of the regiment in Mantua formed the brigade command of the Brigade "Mantova" and the 253rd Infantry Regiment (Brigade "Porto Maurizio").
 In May 1917 the regiment fought in the Tenth Battle of the Isonzo on the slopes of Monte Ermada.
 In August of the same year the regiment fought in the Eleventh Battle of the Isonzo on the Banjšice plateau.
 In October 1917 the regiment fought during the Battle of Caporetto on Monte Globočak and in November retreated with the rest of the army to the Piave river.
 On 13 November 1917 the 71st Infantry Regiment was disbanded and its personnel used to reinforce units, which had suffered heavy losses during the retreat.
-On 15 November the brigade command was disbanded and on 23rd November the 72nd Infantry Regiment.
+On 15 November the brigade command was disbanded and on 23 November the 72nd Infantry Regiment.

 On 18 May 1918 the brigade and its two regiments were reformed.
 In June 1918 the brigade fought in the Second Battle of the Piave River.
-From 25-30 August 1918 the brigade was shipped to Vlorë in Albania to participate in the last offensive on the Macedonian front.
+From 25–30 August 1918 the brigade was shipped to Vlorë in Albania to participate in the last offensive on the Macedonian front.
 The brigade operated in the area of the lower Vjosa river and on 3 October the 71st Infantry Regiment liberated Berat.